For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 Since his rookie season, McLaurin has developed into an avid note-taker, jotting down tidbits here and there during meetings before practices, then filling his notebook as the weeks progress.

 He’s a visual learner, he says, so transcribing the thoughts and personal reminders that fill his head become his pregame reading.
-A final checklist that stays ingrained in his mind, as visuals from game film reappear in real-time.
+A final checklist that stays ingrained in his mind, as visuals from game film reappear in real time.

 “I try to make little bullet points,” he said.
 “I remember [former Ohio State coach Urban Meyer] used to call them sound bites.
 It’s not like, ‘Hey, the DB does this when I do this.’
 It’s like, ‘Five yards, he shoots his hand; 10 yards, he’s opening up and running.’
-Little sound bites that can jog my memory. … So now when you go into Sunday, it’s like, ‘This is the look.
+Little sound bites that can jog my memory. … So now when you go into Sunday, it’s like: ‘This is the look.
 This is it.’
 You’re confident because you not only practiced against the look, now you’ve seen the look on film and you know what you want to do.”

-McLaurin said his film study has evolved over the years, refined not by a single instance or instructor, but by his experiences and his own belief that it begins with a mind-set.
+McLaurin said his film study has evolved over the years, refined not by a single instance or instructor but by his experiences and his own belief that it begins with a mind-set.

-“You got to go in with a mind-set of ‘Okay, what do they like to do in these situations?’ ” he said. “ ‘What does a DB like to do when I take an inside release versus outside release?’
-You got to know what you’re kind of looking for instead of just watching, because if you just watch, you kind of catch yourself like, ‘Oh, that was a cool play.
-He got open,’ versus ‘Why did he get open?
+“You got to go in with a mind-set of, ‘Okay, what do they like to do in these situations?’ ” he said. “ ‘What does a DB like to do when I take an inside release versus outside release?’
+You got to know what you’re kind of looking for instead of just watching, because if you just watch, you kind of catch yourself, like: ‘Oh, that was a cool play.
+He got open,’ versus: ‘Why did he get open?
 Why did that play work?
 Why did this DB do this versus this concept of this formation?’ ”

-Those studies led him to the end zone in Week 2 against the New York Giants, when he remembered a look from film, saw the leverage he wanted from cornerback James Bradberry, and ran a slant to the middle for a touchdown.
+Those studies led him to the end zone in Week 2 against the New York Giants, when he remembered a look from film, saw the leverage he wanted from cornerback James Bradberry and ran a slant to the middle for a touchdown.

 It led him to another touchdown in Week 4 against the Atlanta Falcons, when Heinicke hit him for a 33-yard over-the-shoulder catch along the sideline as cornerback Fabian Moreau trailed in coverage.